 We evaluated the significance of transfers between levels based upon the nature of the financial instrument and size of the transfer relative to total net assets available for benefits.
-For the year ended December 31, 2016, there were no significant transfers in or out of Levels 1, 2 or 3.
+For the years ended December 31, 2017 and 2016, there were no significant transfers in or out of Levels 1, 2 or 3.